felixhageloh/uebersicht-widgets/README.md

 # Widgets for [Übersicht](http://tracesof.net/uebersicht/)

+> UPDATE: widgets now live in their own github repo.
+The old format is still supported, but will be phased out soon.

 Got a widget to share?
+Great, create a **github repo** for it, then [open an issue here](https://github.com/felixhageloh/uebersicht-widgets/issues) and be sure to mention the url.
-Great, please issue a pull request and it will get picked up ASAP!
-Visit the [documentation](https://github.com/felixhageloh/uebersicht) for details on how to write your own widget.
+It will get picked up ASAP!

 ## Widget format

-Your submitted widget should be a single folder, containing:
+Your repo should contain at least these three files:

 * `widget.json` a widget manifest
 * `<widget-name>.widget.zip` a zip archive containing your widget
 * `screenshot.png` an image showing your widget in action

-It is also advised that you include an unzipped version of your widget, so that people can view the code.
+It is also advised that you include an unzipped version of your widget, so that people can view the code and/or issue pull requests with improvements.

 ### widget.json